 QuickBooks online banking encompasses account access.
-Before you can start using the online banking feature, there a few things you'll need to do.
-We've compiled a list for your convenience.
+Before you can start using online banking, there a few things you'll need to do as described in the following table.

-What to set up Comments Look in the Help Index for Internet access through an ISP if you haven't already set this up for another QuickBooks feature Choose Internet Connection Setup from the Help menu.
-Internet connections If you don't already have an account (chequing, savings, money market, credit card) at a financial institution that provides online banking through QuickBooks, you'll need to open one. online banking, financial institu- tions Submit an application for online banking to your financial institution.
+What to set up Comments Look in the Help Index for Internet access through an ISP if you haven't already set this up for another QuickBooks feature Choose Internet Connec- tion Setup from the Help menu.
+Internet connections If you don't already have an account (chequing, savings, money market, credit card) at a financial institution that provides online banking through QuickBooks, you'll need to open one. online banking, financial institutions Submit an application for online bank- ing to your financial institution.
 Application information can be accessed over the Internet or contact your institution directly.
-There may be a waiting period until you get confirmation. online banking, setting up Select an online service for setup, by completing the "apply Now" section of the Online Banking Setup interview Enables you to submit an application for online banking at your financial institution. online banking, setting up When you receive your confirmation and a PIN/password from your financial institution, complete the "Enable Accounts" section of the Online Banking Setup interview.
-Verify that the information sent to you by the financial institution is correct. online banking, enabling a Quick- Books account
+There may be a waiting period until you get confirmation. online banking, setting up Select an online service for setup, by completing the "apply Now" section of the Online Banking Setup interview Enables you to submit an application for online banking at your financial institution. online banking, setting up When you receive your confirmation and a PIN/password from your finan- cial institution, complete the "Enable Accounts" section of the Online Bank- ing Setup interview.
+Verify that the information sent to you by the finan- cial institution is correct. online banking, enabling a QuickBooks account